 Polyurea floor coatings cure extremely fast so it typically only takes one day to install them.
 This makes them an ideal option for not only homeowners looking to get their garage, basement, patio or porch coated, but for business owners that are looking for a durable product with a quick turn around time.
 Since they cure very fast and leave little room for mistakes, this does not make for a good DIY option.
 Did you notice that we mentioned porches and patios?
 That’s right, their UV resistant qualities allow them to be applied outdoors without fading or discoloring.
 This makes them an ideal flooring option for all outdoor concrete surfaces.

 When it comes to aesthetics, since polyureas are so thin they are generally offered in only a full flake broadcast.
 Their thinness causes them to be slightly transparent when they fully cured without the flakes.
 This does not make for a very aesthetically pleasing surface.

 Acid-based stains, on the other hand, create a chemical reaction that cause changes in the color and look of the concrete.
 This process makes the outcome extremely hard to control.
 They also last longer than water-based stains and are stain resistant (even without a sealer).
-Due to the chemical reactions, during the process taxis chemicals are emitted into the air and they can be dangerous.
-Due to this, it is necessary to take proper safety precautions like wearing proper eye protection, ventilator mask, ventilation etc.
+Due to the chemical reactions, during the process toxic chemicals are emitted into the air and they can be dangerous.
+This makes it necessary to take proper safety precautions like wearing proper eye protection, ventilator mask, ventilation etc.

 If you are in the market for polyurea and polyaspartic coatings or have any questions regarding them, please give us a call and our staff will be happy to assist you.